PSORLab/RSActivationFunctions/README.md

 will then iterate over all optimizer factory and problem configurations specified and store the results to JSON files.
 Once all optimization problems are complete a .csv file summarizing the results is generated.

 # Associated Repositories
-- [McCormick.jl](https://github.com/PSORLab/McCormick.jl) versions 0.10 or greater implements envelopes calculations for relaxations of activaiton functions.
+- [McCormick.jl](https://github.com/PSORLab/McCormick.jl) versions 0.13 or greater implements envelopes calculations for relaxations of activation functions.
 - [EAGO.jl](https://github.com/PSORLab/EAGO.jl) versions 0.7 or greater currently uses the McCormick.jl envelopes for computing relaxations of subproblems.